-DanMachi Season 2 Not On Netflix, CrunchyRoll: Sequel Of Is It Wrong to Pick Up Girls In A Dungeon?
-On Amazon
+'DanMachi' Season 2 Won't Release On Netflix, CrunchyRoll, Or Hulu: Where To Watch 'Is It Wrong to Pick Up Girls in a Dungeon?
+Sword Oratoria'

 — GbrilliantQ™ (@GbrilliantQ) March 21, 2017

-Apart from Amazon, online streaming company Netflix too, is gradually expanding its footprint in the anime industry.
+Apart from Amazon, online streaming company Netflix is also gradually expanding its footprint in the anime industry.
 The platform recently confirmed the addition of the first ever Godzilla anime.
 Besides CrunchyRoll and Hulu, American anime fans now have two more destinations to access anime.

 [Featured Image by Suzuhito Yasuda/Dungeon ni Deai wo Motomeru no wa Machigatteiru Darou ka/SB Creative]